atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/scheduling-dbt.md

 ![](/assets/images/sql-optimization/scheduling_dbt/jobFields.png)

-Next, you can tell the “Job” which dbt commands to run, \`dbt run\` is used by default.
+Next, you can tell the “Job” which dbt commands to run, 'dbt run' is used by default.
 Finally, you can tell the “Job” when you want it to run:

 ![](/assets/images/sql-optimization/scheduling_dbt/jobSchedule.png)